Commonwealth definition of charity

 The DGR revocation clause

-This clause is used if the organisation has applied for deductible gift recipient status.
+This clause is used if the organisation has applied for deductible gift recipient endorsement from the Australian Taxation Office.

 ‘If the organisation is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation with similar objects, which is charitable at law, to which income tax deductible gifts can be made: